Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

-With all these ingredients at hand, we can extend the basic comparison estimates and excess decay estimates given in \cite{KuMiSi,KuMiSi3} to the case $1 < p \le 2-s/n$, thereby showing the existence and potential estimates for SOLA to \eqref{EQ} in this case as well.
-These results completely extend the Wolff potential estimates for local problems in \cite{DM10,DM11,22KiMa1,22KiMa2,KM12,QH5,NP,NP2} to nonlocal problems.
+With all these ingredients at hand, we can extend the basic comparison estimates and excess decay estimates in \cite{KuMiSi,KuMiSi3} to the case $1 < p \le 2-s/n$, thereby showing the existence and potential estimates for SOLA to \eqref{EQ} in this case as well.
+These results completely extend the Wolff potential estimates for local $p$-Laplace type equations, obtained in \cite{DM10,DM11,22KiMa1,22KiMa2,KM12,QH5,NP,NP2}, to corresponding nonlocal equations.
 Moreover, by applying global pointwise estimates for \eqref{EQ}, modifying the approaches in \cite{HV1,22PhVe} and then performing a delicate two-step approximation procedure, we finally show the existence and potential estimates for SOLA to \eqref{EQp}.